 ‘There was one in the tournament.’
 He frowned.
 ‘Well, it was in the maze.
 I’m fairly sure it came just to test the Heir of Slytherin.’

-‘Perhaps it was the same one I learnt from, then.’
+‘Perhaps it was the same one I learnt from.’
 Salazar shook his head.
 ‘Most of them don’t care about wizards and their affairs, not when they can strip every thought from your head in an instant.’

 ‘This one just gave me a riddle.’

 Salazar stroked his goatee.
-‘You lived, so let’s not worry about it.
+‘You lived, so let’s not worry about it until we have to.
 I’ll teach you the principles of legilimency.
 You’ll have to find your own way to test yourself and your progress.’

 ‘Now?’
 Harry cast a tempus.
-‘There’s not that long before I need to put in appearance.’
+‘There’s not that long before I need to put in an appearance.’

 ‘I’ll give you a brief introduction,’ Salazar said.